Chapter 4 · THE OPERATOR: 2026 · FREE TO READ

 The Command

-This week, three specific moves — each one a specific step of you becoming the Operator-with-calloused-hands version of the contract you signed in Chapter 1.
+This week, three specific moves — each one a specific step of you becoming the Operator-with-calloused-hands version of the contract you signed in the opening Diagnostic.

 One.
 Identify the trade or AI-proof career that is the Operator path for your hands.
 Not the one that sounds coolest.
 The one you could imagine doing on a Tuesday morning in February.
 Write it down on the same sheet of paper that has your contract.